 In 2009, the UIAA at its General Assembly approved the Mountain Ethics Declaration, a code for mountaineering values, spelling out sportsmanship ethics and respect for cultures and the environment.

-These activities include the popular Global Youth Summit event series that the UIAA organizers with support from Association of IOC Recognised International Sports Federations (ARISF), a Mountain Medicine Diploma program, a Mountain Protection Award and the Mountain Qualification Label and since 2015, the UIAA Rock Climbing Festival Awards.
+These activities include the popular Global Youth Summit event series that the UIAA organizers with support from Association of IOC Recognised International Sports Federations (ARISF), a Mountain Medicine Diploma program, a Mountain Protection Award, the Mountain Qualification Label and since 2015, the UIAA Rock Climbing Festival Awards.
 In 2018, the UIAA began a new strategic review of its position with results, which will determine the future of the federation, expected during 2019.

 1932–1964 Count Charles Egmond d’Arcis